-The chicken in this dip is my shredded tofu recipe which makes for the perfect chewy meaty texture.
+The shredded chicken in this dip is my shredded tofu recipe which makes for the perfect chewy meaty texture.
 The base of the dip is made with cashews to make it super creamy and cheesy.
 Mixed with classic Franks Red Hot and some extra seasonings, you won't believe how addictive this dip is!

-To make Vegan Buffalo Tofu Dip:
+To Make Vegan Buffalo Tofu Dip:

 Common Questions:

+Can I make Vegan Buffalo Tofu Dip ahead of time?
+The unbaked dip can be prepared ahead of time and kept in the fridge for up to 2 days.
+Then bake when you're ready to serve.
+If baking straight from the fridge, it may take a couple minutes longer to heat through.
+Can I freeze Vegan Buffalo Tofu Dip?
 Yes, you can.
 As long as you let the dip cool before freezing and then freeze in an air-tight container.
 Be the dip is cooled as any condensation will result in a layer of frost on the dip.
 If stored properly, it should last approx. 2 months in the freezer.
+If you try this recipe, let us know by leaving a comment, rating it, and don't forget to tag @itdoesnttastelikechicken on Instagram.
+Bon appetegan!
+Sam Turnbull.

-Vegan Buffalo Tofu Dip (Vegan Buffalo Chicken Dip)
+Vegan Buffalo Chicken Dip

 Ingredients